Texas Longhorns women's basketball: NCAA tournament results

-Texas has appeared in the NCAA tournament on 35 occasions (fourth-most appearances all time).
-The Longhorns' overall record in the tournament is 49–32.
+Texas has appeared in the NCAA tournament on 37 occasions (tied for third-most appearances all time).
+The Longhorns' overall record in the tournament is 53–35.

 NCAA tournament seeding history

 The NCAA has seeded the Tournament since its inaugural year in 1982.
 Texas participated in the final AIAW women's basketball tournament in 1982 rather than the inaugural NCAA Tournament (falling in the AIAW Championship Game to Rutgers, 83–77); the Longhorns began participating in the NCAA Tournament in 1983.
-Texas has appeared in 35 of the 40 Tournaments held since 1983.
+Texas has appeared in 36 of the 41 Tournaments held since 1983.

 AIAW Division I

 The Longhorns made three appearances in the AIAW National Division I basketball tournament, with a combined record of 6–3.

-AP and Coaches Polls
+AP and Coaches polls

-Texas has been ranked in at least one of the final AP or Coaches Polls in 28 seasons since their introduction prior to the 1976–77 and 1985–86 seasons, respectively.
+Texas has been ranked in at least one of the final AP or Coaches polls in 28 seasons since their introduction prior to the 1976–77 and 1985–86 seasons, respectively.
 The Longhorns have recorded 16 Top 10 finishes and 10 Top Five finishes in one or more of the final polls.
-As of March 2, 2017, Texas teams have been ranked in 587 of 822 total weekly AP Polls (71.4%) since the inception of the poll in the 1976–77 season (third all-time in AP Poll appearances), and in 445 of 687 total weekly Coaches Polls (64.8%) since the inception of the poll in the 1985–86 season.
+As of March 2, 2017, Texas teams have been ranked in 587 of 822 total weekly AP polls (71.4%) since the inception of the poll in the 1976–77 season (third all-time in AP poll appearances), and in 445 of 687 total weekly Coaches polls (64.8%) since the inception of the poll in the 1985–86 season.